MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-entity-linking.md

 fieldsofstudy: | Match paper field of study (topic) | fieldsofstudy: knowledge base
 year: | Match paper publication year | year: 2015

-You can experiment with these different scopes and pick the one that makes the most sense for your data/scenario using the Interpret test page.
+You can experiment with these different scopes and pick the one that makes the most sense for your data/scenario using the [Interpret API test page](reference-makes-api-test-page.md).
 MAKES also supports custom grammars, allowing you to craft a grammar explicitly designed for the data being using to link entities.
 See [How to define a custom grammar](how-to-grammar.md) for more details.

 ## Set appropriate confidence score threshold for entity linking